-Our gut and our brain are connected via the hypothalamic-pituitary-adrenal (HPA) axis.
+This is because our gut and our brain are directly connected via the hypothalamic-pituitary-adrenal (HPA) axis.

 What does this mean?